BeepBoopHQ/witbot/README.md

 witbot.process(text, any, additional, arguments)

-For example, if you're using [botki]() with Slack and you want Wit.ai to process messages for all direct messages and direct mentions:
+For example, if you're using [botkit](https://github.com/howdyai/botkit) with Slack and you want Wit.ai to process messages for all direct messages and direct mentions:

     controller.hears('.*', 'direct_message,direct_mention', function (bot, message) {